 What is MAPS?

-In the 2024-25 school year, we are excited to launch a new program, to provide mentorship and student support through the development of a bilingual “Eco Explorers” garden club at Alder Elementary!
-Mentors will be paired with small groups of students within the garden club and work in both larger and smaller group settings to help kids develop science, math, and social-emotional skills through hands-on activities both in and outside of the garden.
-Activities will be designed in English and Spanish, so that students in Alder's Spanish immersion program can participate in their native language
+In the 2024-25 school year, we launched a new bilingual "Eco-Explorers" after school club to provide mentorship and support through STEM and garden education.
+Eco-Explorers mentors are paired with small groups of students within the club to help kids develop science, math, and social-emotional skills through hands-on activities both in and outside of the garden.
+Activities are designed in English and Spanish, so that students in Alder's Spanish immersion program can participate in their native language.

 I am so thankful to have had this opportunity to learn and grow with my student.